+Beginning January 1, 2025, seaport and railyard authorities shall report the respective information collected by seaport terminals and intermodal railyards, as detailed in 2014.1(a)(6)(A) and (C), to CARB annually on or before March 1 of each calendar year.
+Reporting parameters are detailed on the CARB Advanced Clean Fleets website.

-Beginning January 1, 2024, seaport and railyard authorities shall report the respective information collected by the seaport terminals and intermodal railyards, as detailed in 2014(a)(6)(B) and (D), to CARB according to Schedule B below.
-Reporting parameters are detailed on CARB’s website https://ww2.arb.ca.gov/resources/documents/drayage-trucks-seaports-and-railyards.
+Beginning January 1, 2024, seaport and railyard authorities shall report the respective information collected by the seaport terminals and intermodal railyards, as detailed in 2014.1(a)(6)(B) and (D), to CARB according to Schedule B below.
+Reporting parameters are detailed on the CARB Advanced Clean Fleets website.

 Schedule B: Seaport and Railyard Authority Reporting Schedule